isovector/certainty-by-construction/src/book/1-agda.lagda.md

     using (Bool; false; true; not; _∨_)
 ```

-The tuple type exists under `Data.Product`:
+Additionally, tuples are also defined in the standard library, under
+`module:Data.Product`.

 ```agda
   open import Data.Product
     using (_×_; proj₁; proj₂)
 ```

-In addition, `Data.Product` also supplies `ctor:_,_`, `def:curry` and `def:uncurry`.
-However,
+`module:Data.Product` also supplies `ctor:_,_`, `def:curry` and `def:uncurry`,
-the ones it implements are slightly more general than the ones we have looked
-at.
-The exact functions we wrote above are instead named `type:_,′_`, `def:curry′` and
-`def:uncurry′` in the standard library, so we can use a `renaming` modifier on our
-import in order to get our sandbox into an equivalent state as the one above:
+but they are implemented in more generality than we've presented.
+Rather than
+get bogged down in the details, we can instead just import the specialized
+versions which *do* correspond to our implementations.
+By using the
+`keyword:renaming` modifier on this same `keyword:import` of
+`module:Data.Product`, we can ask Agda to shuffle some identifiers around for
+us:

 ```agda
     renaming ( _,′_      to _,_